 Another thing I want to remind everyone about is that the rates stated here do fluctuate based on supply/demand.
 Those high rates for DOT might quickly fade if more people lend them.
 Also, the total amount you receive does take a hit if the underlying asset falls in value so don’t trust all the calculations you do to a full 100% since your earnings will fluctuate.

 Then if not only picking from these options is hard, there are several more options to take into consideration for great exchange platforms.
-These include the likes of Crypto.com and KuCoin which both offer competitive earn features.
+These include the likes of Binance and KuCoin, which both offer competitive earn features.
 And to make it just a tiny bit harder, you also have the whole DeFi space to explore, but that’s a topic for another day.